anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-02-16-A-Visual-History-of-Nobel-Prize-Winner.md

 <div class="cell border-box-sizing text_cell rendered celltag_context"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h2 id="3.-USA-dominance">3.
-USA dominance<a class="anchor-link" href="#3.-USA-dominance"> </a></h2><p>Not so surprising perhaps: the most common Nobel laureate between 1901 and 2016 was a man born in the United States of America.
+<h2 id="USA-dominance">USA dominance<a class="anchor-link" href="#USA-dominance"> </a></h2><p>Not so surprising perhaps: the most common Nobel laureate between 1901 and 2016 was a man born in the United States of America.
 But in 1901 all the winners were European.
 When did the USA start to dominate the Nobel Prize charts?</p>
 </div>
 </div>
 </div>